-"205.
+- "212.
 When considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation (and the more important the asset, the greater the weight should be).
-This is irrespective of whether any potential harm amounts to substantial harm, total loss or less than substantial harm to its significance.

-206. Any harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.
-Substantial harm to or loss of: a) grade II listed buildings, or grade II registered parks or gardens, should be exceptional; b) assets of the highest significance, notably scheduled monuments, protected wreck sites, registered battlefields, grade I and II\ listed buildings, grade I and II\ registered parks and gardens, and World Heritage Sites, should be wholly exceptional."

-Figure 6-13 Village Designated Heritage Assets and the Conservation Area (blue outline)
+This is irrespective of whether any potential harm amounts to substantial harm, total loss or less than substantial harm to its significance. - 213.
+Any harm to, or loss of, the significance of a designated heritage asset (from its alteration or destruction, or from development within its setting), should require clear and convincing justification.
+Substantial harm to or loss of: a) grade II listed buildings, or grade II registered parks or gardens, should be exceptional; b) assets of the highest significance, notably scheduled monuments, protected wreck sites, registered battlefields, grade I and II\ listed buildings, grade I and II\ registered parks and gardens, and World Heritage Sites, should be wholly exceptional." - 152.
+Current designated Heritage Assets include listed buildings and structures mainly in the Conservation Area (Fig 6-9).
+The details of the Designation are available from Historic England.
+Under the NPPF, when considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation and substantial harm, or loss, should be exceptional.